raspberrypi/documentation/usage/camera/README.md

 - [Using V4L2 to access the camera (e.g. Using Pi cameras as webcams)](./raspicam/v4l2.md)
 - [Removing the HQ camera IR filter](../../hardware/camera/hqcam_filter_removal.md)

-## Libcamera - The future of Raspberry Pi camera software
+## libcamera - The future of Raspberry Pi camera software

-Libcamera is a new Linux API for interfacing to cameras.
+libcamera is a new Linux API for interfacing to cameras.
 Raspberry Pi have been involved with the development of libcamera and are now using this sophisticated system for new camera software.
 This means Raspberry Pi are moving away from the firmware-based camera image processing pipeline (ISP) to a more open system.

 - [Libcamera's main website](http://libcamera.org/).
 - [Raspberry Pi libcamera implementation](../../linux/software/libcamera/README.md).